alexx1202/crypto-scanner/README.md

 # Bybit Volume Scanner

 This project scans Bybit USDT perpetual markets for unusual volume activity.
-The resulting spreadsheet includes each pair's latest funding rate and its total 24​hr trading volume.
+The resulting spreadsheet includes each pair's latest funding rate, 24​hr trading volume, and the percentage change in open interest over the same period.
+The "24h USD Volume" column is exported before the "Funding Rate" column.

 ## Installation